andinh202/reactive-data-pipelines/README.md

 ### Overview
 * Publish messages to Kafka Topic through command-line Kafka Producer
   *  `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic_name`
-* Push messages to an Akka Actor from the Kafka Consumer (which polls from Kafka Topic)
+* Read messages using Kakfa Consumer encapsulated by Actor Publisher
-* Messages go through a actor transition and undergo transformation
+* Messages go through stream where they are capitalized and stored as `SimpleMessage`
-* Final actor dumps output to console
+* Console Sink dumps `SimpleMessage` to console

-`SimpleActor --> SimpleProcessor --> SimplePrinter --> Dumps to console`
+`KafkaTopic --> ActorPub --> Stream --> ConsoleSink`

-**Note**: Make sure the kakfa topic in `SimpleActorPipeline.scala` matches the one you created during **Getting Started** and for the command line Kafka Producer
+**Note**: Make sure the kakfa topic in `ReactiveSimpleActorPipeline.scala` matches the one you created during **Getting Started** and for the command line Kafka Producer

 Run through `ReactiveSimpleActorPipeline.scala`